 The Head of Investment Operations and Sustainability is an active member of the firm's Sustainability Policy & Regulations Group, which is responsible for identifying, understanding and monitoring external regulatory and industry developments, including those related to climate.
-A member of our Risk & Compliance team is also part of this group, and we receive regular updates from external vendors and the Investment Association on relevant regulatory developments.
+Our Stewardship & Sustainability Lead and a member of our Risk & Compliance team are also part of this group, and we receive regular updates from external vendors and the Investment Association on relevant regulatory developments, in addition to updates received directly from the regulatory bodies.

 The Sustainability at Walter Scott Group and the Environmental Impact Group monitor emerging operational regulatory developments.

-With respect to our holdings, it is the responsibility of Stock Champions to monitor and address any climaterelated regulatory developments at the individual company level that could have a material financial impact on our clients' assets.
+With respect to our holdings, it is the responsibility of the Research team to monitor and address any climate-related regulatory developments at the individual company level that could have a material financial impact on our clients' assets.